thedaviddias/bfdes.in/posts/monte-carlo-to-las-vegas.md

 Recently I have been writing an algorithms library while following Computer Science courses to understand better the fundamental data structures that underpin modern computing.
 In the process, I have gained an appreciation of the benefits of good API design.

 Sometimes, but not always, the goal of exposing a lean library API conflicts with that of writing performant code.
-Let us look at one such situation that I encountered.
+Let us look at one such situation that I encountered while writing [Treadstone](https://github.com/bfdes/Treadstone).

 The Monte Carlo class of algorithms are those which we can guarantee to terminate in finite time, but which may yield an incorrect result now and then.
 A Las Vegas algorithm, on the other hand, is guaranteed to produce a correct result, but we might only be able to obtain a probabilistic measure of its runtime.